|

 Experiments show that our approach converges faster than methods based on tri-linear and tri-quadratic elements.
 However, the topological structure of Catmull-Clark elements is as simple as the structure of linear elements.
 Furthermore, the Catmull-Clark elements we use are C2-continuous on the boundary and in the interior except for irregular vertices and edges.
 Available formats: pdf Citation: BibTeX |

 Adaptive tetrahedral subdivision for finite element analysis.
 Burkhart, Hamann, Umlauf Computer Graphics International, 2010.
-Rea
+Realistic behavior of

 deformable objects is essential for many